 You will be exposed to integrated on-campus and field study opportunities designed to enhance understanding of the theory-practice continuum and to develop competencies in working with children and youth.

-The Department of Music offers a unique degree program in music education for those planning to teach music at the elementary/middle years or secondary levels.
+The Department of Music offers a unique degree program in music education for those planning to teach music at the early/middle years or secondary levels.
 Students who complete the Bachelor of Music in Music Education program can then apply to the College of Education for the two-year Bachelor of Education – Sequential Music program.
 The completion of this professional B.Ed. degree qualifies candidates to receive a Saskatchewan teacher's certificate to teach any grade from pre-Kindergarten to Grade 12.

 There are many music-specialist positions available to teachers who are entering the work force.
 These degree programs also allow for teaching positions that involve part-time music along with other subject specialties and will train students to meet the challenge of a variety of teaching positions in a flexible job market with two separate degrees.